-Figs are originally from Southern Europe, Asia, and Africa.
+Figs, the oldest cultivated plant, are originally from Southern Europe, Asia, and Africa.
 Spanish Franciscan missionaries coming to set up Catholic missions in southern California brought them to North America.
-There are hundreds of varieties of figs, all having a soft flesh and tiny, edible seeds.
+There are hundreds of varieties, all having a soft flesh and tiny, edible seeds.
 The most popular varieties available today are the green-skinned, white-fleshed Adriatic fig; the pear-shaped, violet-to brown-skinned Brown Turkey fig; the large, squat, white-fleshed, green-skinned Calimyrna fig; the medium, pear-shaped Celeste fig, with purple skin and pink pulp; the small, thick-skinned, yellow-green Kadota fig; and the purple-black Mission fig.

 Figs grow well in Zones 8-10 without much protection.
 There are cold-hardy cultivars for Zones 6 and 7.
 For homesteaders north of Zone 6, don’t despair!
 Figs lend themselves well to container cultivation.